digidotcom/digi-python-resources/lib/README.md

 organized in categories, which are directories that group them by feature or functionality.

-**Digi Python PyCharm Plugin** uses this folder to list and import libraries when creating a new project.
+**Digi XBee PyCharm IDE plugin** uses this folder to list and import libraries when creating a new project.

 Contributing